 Many of the same caveats that apply to betting Thursday Night Football games during the regular season are also applicable when it comes to looking at Thanksgiving football odds.
 After all, the teams are on the same type of shortened week as in a conventional Thursday Night Football contest, and the fact these games typically unfold in Week 12 of the regular season often makes the physical toll harder on players who have only three full days to recover from their prior contest.

 All six teams playing in this year’s Thanksgiving Day games will have played their Week 11 games the previous Sunday.
 As is often the case, the visiting Thanksgiving Day teams will play home games in Week 11, in order to limit their travel to one trip on the short week.
 The Bills will host the Browns the Sunday prior to their Thanksgiving tilt.
 New England will host the Jets and the Giants will host the Lions.

 Thanksgiving Day games can also offer the host teams a particularly pointed home-field advantage.
-The holiday contest is a long-entrenched tradition in Detroit and Dallas, where the Turkey Day game is a legitimate sell-out each (normal) season.
-It remains to be seen if the Lions will be allowing fans into Ford Field by Thanksgiving, while the Cowboys, which have hosted fans since the start of their 2020 home schedule, are expected to continue having the stands partially full.
+The holiday contest is a long-entrenched tradition in Detroit and Dallas, where the Turkey Day game is a legitimate sell-out each season.

 Needless to say, home-field edge undeniably carries the most weight when the hosts field a quality, healthy team.
 As is the case with many late-season games, injuries are a pivotal factor when considering a bet on the contest.
 Key absences can derail even the most formidable of home-field advantages, especially on a short week.

-- Point spreads are a different story, with the Lions actually outperforming Dallas in that category over the last decade-plus.
-While the Lions are 6-5 ATS over their last 11 Thanksgiving Day games, the Cowboys are a paltry 2-9 ATS on the holiday over that same span.
+- As for Thanksgiving NFL spreads, the Lions are actually outperforming Dallas in that category over the last decade-plus.
+While the Lions are 7-6 ATS over their last 13 Thanksgiving Day games, the Cowboys are a paltry 2-11 ATS on the holiday over that same span.